-Action # Title Description Total Funds Contributing 2.1 Not in use Not in use \$0.00 2.2 PD will be provided monthly on academic assessment and SEL growth Provide regular PD opportunities for culturally responsive practices, including curriculum implementation support, book clubs, in-service days, and newsletters.
-Ensure that all programs are culturally and linguistically responsive to the needs of our students and their families, especially English Learners, Students with Disabilities, Foster Youth, Homeless Youth, and other student groups. \$213,271.00 No
+Action # Title Description Total Funds Contributing 2.1 Not in use Not in use \$0.00 2.2 Provide regular PD opportunities for culturally responsive practices, including curriculum implementation support, book clubs, in-service \$200,171.00 No

-Action # Title Description Total Funds Contributing 2.3 SEL opportunities Teach growth mindset to all students, ensure all staff understand the importance of mindsets and have resources to implement teaching of mindsets by including mindset trainings in PD days and regularly sharing Mindset Monday lessons. \$51,332.00 Yes 2.4 Provide access to a variety of resources to meet their academic needs, online, virtual and in- person instruction.
+Action # Title Description Total Funds Contributing assessment and SEL growth days, and newsletters.
+Ensure that all programs are culturally and linguistically responsive to the needs of our students and their families, especially English Learners, Students with Disabilities, Foster Youth, Homeless Youth, and other student groups.
+2.3 SEL opportunities Teach growth mindset to all students, ensure all staff under importance of mindsets and have resources to implement to mindsets by including mindset trainings in PD days and registrating Mindset Monday lessons. \$555,143.00 Yes Provide access to a variety of resources to meet their academic needs, online, virtual and inperson instruction.
 Effectively implement online curriculum & digital instructional tools, including use of reports, student-level data, and PD for implementation.
-Ensuring all students, English Learners, Students with Disabilities, Foster Youth, Homeless Youth, and other student groups, and staff are provided access to curriculum and technology. \$926,877.00 Yes
+Ensuring all students, English Learners, Students with Disabilities, Foster Youth, Homeless Youth, and other student groups, and staff are provided access to curriculum and technology. \$1,758,120.00 Yes

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]